robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

   |> yield(name: "last")
 </pre>

-The resulting graph should look something like this:
+The resulting graph should look something like this, though it might take some time to sufficiently fill the bucket:

 ![Data Showcase](./assets/sine-curve-2.png)